 A filter is a must to help keep the water cleaner for longer.
 However betta fish do not like strong flowing water/currents.
 So what is recommended is a gentle aquarium filter, or one that has an adjustable flow.
 The filter will keep the water clean and healthy for the fish.
 Take a look at our reviews of the best betta fish filters.

 The filter should have a manual that shows you how to set it up.
 After adding it to the aquarium make sure that it works and hopefully it won’t be creating too strong of a current.
 If you think the filter is too strong and your filter isn’t adjustable you could create a baffle from an inexpensive tank divider or make sure there are a few plants in the way to break the current.

 Does a betta fish need a heater?

-It is important to keep temperatures at a constant.
+It is important to keep temperatures constant.
 Fluctuations can be dangerous to your fish’s health.
 This is the job of the aquarium heater, it includes a thermostat ensuring a constant correct temperature even if the temperature in your house goes up and down.
 We have reviewed some ideal aquarium heaters and for larger tanks like 20-gallons heaters and produced a guide here.

 Adding substrate/gravel and plants

 Next, add some substrate or gravel to the bottom of the tank.

 Beginner betta fish tip: When using large gravel uneaten pieces of betta fish food fall and place themselves down the gaps of the pieces of gravel.
 This is hard to clean and leads to dirty water.
 Smaller finer gravel substrate will help combat this.

 If you want to use live plants you may have to look into the substrate so that the plants can grow and flourish.
 Before adding any live plants it is advisable to half fill your tank with water as it helps you to place the plants.